harrison-blake/lighthouse/content/pages/home.md

 - **Static Site Generator** — A static site generator written in Go (currently being used for this website)
 - **Env variable Loader** — A minimal `.env` loader written in Go
-- **Playlist Transfer Tool** — A program to transfer music playlists from spotify to youtube music (I didn't want to pay for both services)
+- **Playlist Transfer Tool** — A program to transfer playlists from spotify to youtube music

 ## 📫 Get in Touch